-What is Jedi Training: Trials of the Temple?
+What Is Jedi Training: Trials of the Temple?

-Unlike many other aspects of Disney where you make reservations weeks or months in advance, you register for Jedi Training at Hollywood Studios the day of your visit.
-Jedi Training is an incredibly popular experience and an absolute must for any Star Wars fan ages 4 to 12.
-It costs nothing extra beyond park admission to be a part of this 25-minute show.
+Unlike many other aspects of Disney which allow you to make reservations weeks or months in advance, you register for Jedi Training Academy at Disney's Hollywood Studios on the day of your visit.
+Jedi Training at Disney World is an incredibly popular experience and an absolute must for any "Star Wars" fan ages 4 to 12.
+It costs nothing extra beyond park admission to be a part of this 15-minute show.
 The show's stage area is next to the entrance to Star Tours - The Adventures Continue.

-As soon as we entered, I headed directly back toward the Indiana Jones Adventure Outpost for registration (note that you will want to pick up a Disney's Hollywood Studios Times Guide just to confirm that the location has not changed).
+As soon as we entered, I headed directly back toward the Indiana Jones Adventure Outpost for registration.
 A sizable crowd was going the same direction.
 Prior to reaching the Outpost, in front of the Hollywood and Vine restaurant, Disney cast members were organizing people into a line.
-After a few minutes, we were walked back to a queuing area that led to registration.
-In order to register, the participating children must be present.
-There are a number of Disney Cast Members to register people and once it is your turn, you select a show time and give them information on the children participating in the show.
+After a few minutes, we walked back to a queuing area that led to registration.
+In order to register, the participating child(ren) must be present.
+There are a number of Disney cast members to register people and once it is your turn, you select a showtime and give them information on the children participating in the show.

-- While you cannot register for a show in advance, check the Disney website before leaving for your trip and find the listing of Jedi Training show times.
-This way you can plan around other reservations (dining or FastPass) and determine your show time preferences.
+- While you cannot register for a show in advance, check the Disney website before leaving for your trip and find the listing of Jedi Training showtimes.
+This way, you can plan around other reservations (dining or FastPass+) and determine your showtime preferences.

 - With the participants split into two groups, there are two PhotoPass photographers on hand to capture all the action.
 If you have Memory Maker or are interested in the photos, make sure to pick up the correct PhotoPass card from the photographers.
 The photos can be added to your account.
 Since it includes all of the photos the photographer took during the show, there will be quite a few that you may want to delete.